All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Learn about the potential side effects of glutathione therapy, including injectable and oral forms.
 Evidence-based safety information from clinical research and real-world use.

 Quick Answer: Glutathione is an endogenous antioxidant with a generally favorable safety profile.
 Reported side effects are typically mild and include injection site discomfort, mild digestive upset, headache, and rare allergic reactions.
-Glutathione therapy is not FDA-approved for any medical condition .
+Glutathione therapy isn't FDA-approved for any medical condition .

 What Is Glutathione?

 Glutathione (GSH) is a tripeptide made from glutamine, cysteine, and glycine.
-It is the most abundant intracellular antioxidant in the human body, playing essential roles in free radical neutralization, detoxification, and immune function .
+It's the most abundant intracellular antioxidant in the human body, playing important roles in free radical neutralization, detoxification, and immune function .

 Glutathione therapy can be delivered through IV infusion, subcutaneous injection, or oral supplementation.
 Each route carries a slightly different side effect profile, which we will break down in detail below.